KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [mmm-pins by ptrbld](https://github.com/ptrbld/mmm-pins)

-1. - W - package.json issue: No description
+1. `package.json` issue: No description
-2. - I - No image found.
+2. Issue: No image found.
 3. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.
 4. Typo: Found 'Magic Mirror' in file `MMM-Pins.js`: Replace it with `MagicMirror²`.
 5. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.